ccsb-scripps/AutoDock-GPU/doc/readme/readme_developers.md

 C:\Program Files (x86)\AMD APP SDK\3.0
 ```

-**The corresponding paths for CPU/GPU drivers must be also defined**
-* This is usually resolved automatically during SDK/driver installation
+**Troubleshooting**

-* In case it is not set, resolve it manually
+In case the above vendor-specific variables are not defined or not set as in the previous examples, then resolve it manually.

 Example: